 So whether you’re suffering from a recent running injury or a keen gardener with back pain, we will get you back to the sport and hobbies you love as quickly as possible.

-Having graduated from Oxford Brookes with BSc (Hons) Physiotherapy in 2008 James went to work for the NHS for the next five years.
-Here he gained a wealth of experience across a wide variety of settings.
-During this time James spent three years working with the Gloucestershire Children and young people’s team as the special interests lead for musculoskeletal physiotherapy.
+Having graduated from Oxford Brookes with BSc (Hons) Physiotherapy in 2008, James worked in the NHS for the next five years.
+Here he gained a wealth of experience across a wide variety of settings including three years working with the Gloucestershire Children and Young People’s team as the Special Interests Lead for musculoskeletal physiotherapy.

-Since leaving the NHS in 2013 James has worked solely in private practice within the Cotswolds.
-He has a passion for learning and expanding his knowledge within physiotherapy.
-James has completed his training in acupuncture and kinesio taping along with multiple other training courses.
-He is currently in the process of completing his masters in sports physiotherapy at Bath University.
-Alongside is work in clinic James also works consulting for various sports clubs and teams including England Hockey, Gloucestershire All Gold’s Rugby league, Worcester Warrior and Bredon Rugby union.
+Since leaving the NHS, James has worked solely in private practice within the Cotswolds.
+James is fully trained in acupuncture and kinesio taping and is currently completing his Masters in Sports Physiotherapy at Bath University.
+Alongside his work in clinic, James works as a consultant for various sports clubs and teams including England Hockey, Gloucestershire All Gold’s Rugby league, Worcester Warrior and Bredon Rugby union.

-James founded ARCphysio with a vision to provide speedy top quality hands on physiotherapy.
-With an experienced team around him ARCphysio was created to expertly assessment and treatment to all who need physiotherapy.
-His passion is to see ARCphysio provide the highest level of treatment from injury through to full function whether that is gardening or international sports.
+James founded ARC Physio with a vision to provide speedy top quality hands-on physiotherapy.
+With an experienced team around him, ARC Physio was created to expertly assess and treat all who need physiotherapy.
+His passion is to see ARC Physio provide the highest level of treatment from injury through to full function, whether that is gardening or international sports.

-When not in the clinic or on the side of a pitch James can often be found in the vicinity of Cleeve Hill either running or on his bike, be that road or MTB.
+When not in the clinic or on the side of a pitch James can often be found in the vicinity of Cleeve Hill running or on his bike, be that road or MTB.
 Further afield he loves to surf and ski and is often found searching after his next adrenaline fix.
-James is not shy of a challenge or two either; he has previously trekked to Everest base camp and completed the three peaks challenge.
-Watch this space for his next adventure.
+James is not shy of a challenge or two either; he has previously trekked to Everest Base Camp and completed the Three Peaks Challenge.
+Watch this space for his next adventure...

-Angela is joint clinical director of ARCPhysio.
+Angela is joint clinical director of ARC Physio.
 Angela holds degrees in Anatomy from Bristol University, and in Physiotherapy from University West of England, Bristol.
-She has more than 10 years hands-on experience in physiotherapy, starting out in the NHS after graduation, where she specialized in musculoskeletal outpatients.
+She has more than 10 years' hands-on experience in physiotherapy, starting out in the NHS after graduation, where she specialised in musculoskeletal outpatients.
 During her early career she also worked for academy sports teams offering pitch-side diagnosis and rehab.

 XS SM MD LG